 - wrinkling of the skin over the implant

 - keloid, or lumpy scar tissue, which is raised and irregularly shaped.
 These scars may be inflamed and itchy

 - capsular contracture, where firm scar tissue forms around the implant causing it to lose shape and softness

 - calcium deposits in the scar capsule around the implant

-- granulomas (lumps) in local lymph node tissue, formed by leaking silicone
+- granulomas, or lumps, in local lymph node tissue formed by leaking silicone

 - breastfeeding difficulties, including reduced milk supply